FAQ - Frequently Asked Questions

 Our group was started by Ann Warrick of the UK, in March 1999.
 We were originally on the mailing lists at OneList.
 They were acquired by eGroups in 2000, which was then acquired by Yahoo in early 2001.
 So we are now YahooGroups.
 We started small, with less than 50 members that first year.
 As word spread, more & more people joined.
 Most people's initial reaction was something like, "I had no idea there were other hippo lovers out there!"
 In July of that first year (1999), we gave ourselves a name.
 The Hippolotofus began (thanks to Margaret McCormack for the winning name).

-We continue to grow, with over 900 members as of January 2007!
+We continue to grow, with over 1000 members!
 We still put together the occasional project--Hippo CDs, t-shirts, buttons and more.
-We even have special pewter hippos commissioned for each of our conventions.
+We even have special pewter hippos commissioned for each Reunion, from Ricker.

 Regional gatherings between Hippolotofus members have taken place in the past, and still continue to happen.
 It seems no hippo lover can go anywhere in the world without wanting to meet other group members who may live there.
 While many of our members live in the US, we are all over the world.
 There are many members from the UK, and several in Sweden, France, Mexico, Australia, Japan and more.